 World Peace Game

 Today there are mostly games in circulation that are violent.
-I would ask parents, teachers and the community to make higher choices.
+I would ask parents, teachers and the community to make higher choices if peace is the goal for humanity.

 This game below is an example of how we could invest in world peace games to assist children in learning how to solve problems rather than have fun playing with violence.